ZhimingZo/HGCN/README.md

 - [VideoPose3D](https://github.com/facebookresearch/VideoPose3D)
 - [Semantic GCN](https://github.com/garyzhao/SemGCN)

-We thank to the authors for releasing their codes.
+We thank the authors for releasing their codes.
 Please also consider citing their works.